French submarine Plongeur: Operational history

 Stability problems due to its length limited the submarine to dives to a maximum depth of 10 m (33 ft).
 The front of the submarine would tend to dive first, hitting the bottom, so that the submarine would glide forward.
 Pumps were installed to compensate for the tilt, but proved too slow to be effective.
-The installation of longitudinal rudders would have improved stability as later demonstrated by the Gymnote and Gustave Zédé submarines.
+The installation of longitudinal rudders would have improved stability as later demonstrated by the submarines Gymnote and Gustave Zédé.

-A model of Plongeur was displayed at the 1867 Exposition Universelle, where it was studied by Jules Verne, who used it as an inspiration and 3 years later published his novel Twenty Thousand Leagues Under the Sea.
+A model of Plongeur was displayed at the 1867 Exposition Universelle, where it was studied by Jules Verne, who used it as an inspiration for his novel Twenty Thousand Leagues Under the Seas.

-After various experiments, the French Navy struck the ship on 2 February 1872.
+After various experiments, she was stricken by the French Navy on 2 February 1872.

 Conversion

-The submarine was reactivated as an automotive water tanker, equipped with a compound 2-cylinder steam engine of 90 kW (120 hp), on 1 January 1873.
+The submarine was used as a water tanker from 1 January 1873.
 She was assigned to the harbour of Rochefort.
-She was equipped with a new engine in 1898, transferred from a torpedo boat (Torpilleur No 74).

-In 1927, upon the closure of the arsenal at Rochefort, she was transferred to the Mediterranean at Toulon, where she was used to supply the 1st and 3rd squadrons with water.

-She was decommissioned on 25 December 1935, and sold for 25,143 francs to a M. Negai on 26 May 1937.
+In 1927, upon the closure of the arsenal at Rochefort, she was transferred to the Mediterranean at Toulon.
+She was decommissioned on 25 December 1935, and sold on 26 May 1937.